 Childhood Trauma Increases Risk

 The APA Handbook (2009, p.54-55) has identified that CSA has “associative and potentially causal links” to having same-sex partners.
 Profound sexual orientation disparities exist in risk of PTSD and in violence exposure, beginning in childhood (Roberts et al., 2010).
-Childhood Sexual Abuse (CSA) is not only associated with same-sex orientation, but also with mental health problems (Mullen et.
-Al, 1993, Mullen et. al, 1994) and it is a major risk factor in suicidal ideation.
-“Sexual abuse by someone of one’s own sex was found to be related to a same-sex orientation and sexual orientation was associated with different levels of perceived parental closeness” (Eskin et al., 2005,186).
+Childhood Sexual Abuse (CSA) is not only associated with same-sex orientation, but also with mental health problems (Mullen et Al., 1993, Mullen et al., 1994), and it is a major risk factor in suicidal ideation.
+“Sexual abuse by someone of one’s own sex was found to be related to a same-sex orientation and sexual orientation was associated with different levels of perceived parental closeness” (Eskin et al., 2005, p.
+186).